United States Army

 * Perform special staff functions in health support for commanders at all levels

 * Conduct medical research on diseases of military importance, and conduct, supervise and participate in graduate medical education and training of other medical personnel needed to sustain a robust and readily available medical system

-* Between 21 and 42 years of age (may request a waiver, Locate A Recruiter for more information)
+* Must be between 21 and 42 years of age

 * U.S. citizenship

-In the U.S. Army, the case diversity surgeons experience in caring for Soldiers and their families far exceeds the medical care environment of the private sector.
-As an Army Medical Corps officer, you'll have access to the most sophisticated technology, the opportunity to consult with experts in both the military and private sector, plus exceptional professional growth opportunities, including continuing education courses, seminars and conferences.
-Surgeons may even serve as faculty at one of our prestigious graduate medical education programs.
+In the U.S. Army, the case diversity psychologists experience in caring for Soldiers and their families far exceeds the medical care environment of the private sector.
+As an Army Medical Service Corps officer, you'll have access to the most sophisticated technologies, methods and techniques, the opportunity to consult with experts in both the military and private sector, plus exceptional professional growth opportunities, including continuing education courses, seminars and conferences.
+Psychiatrists may even serve as faculty at one of our prestigious graduate medical education programs.

 In addition to the many privileges that come with being an officer on the U.S. Army health care team, you'll be rewarded with: